-- The person must be of child bearing or reproductive age - The person must be a Wisconsin resident - The person must not be enrolled in BadgerCare Plus or receiving other full benefit Medicaid - The person must be one of the following: - o If under age 19: Lawfully residing in the United States (no requirement for the amount of time the person is lawfully present in the U.S.). - If age 19 and older: Either a U.S. citizen or Lawfully residing in the United States under one of the eligible immigration statuses/situations listed in SECTION 4.3.8 IMMIGRATION STATUS CHART. - The person must meet all BadgerCare Plus non-financial criteria (see SECTION 2.1 NONFINANCIAL PROGRAM REQUIREMENTS) with the exceptions listed below: - An individual applying for or receiving BadgerCare Plus FPOS is not subject to the health insurance access or coverage policies. - An individual applying for or receiving BadgerCare Plus FPOS is not required to cooperate with Medical Support, unless they are also applying for or receiving BadgerCare Plus for any child for whom they are the caretaker relative. - An individual applying for or receiving BadgerCare Plus FPOS is not required to cooperate with Third Party Liability (TPL), unless they are also applying for or receiving BadgerCare Plus for any child for whom they are the caretaker relative. - Any individual applying for or receiving FPOS who refuses to cooperate with MSL or TPL requirements when they have a child in the home who is receiving BadgerCare Plus or Medicaid, is ineligible for FPOS unless they are under 19 or has good cause.
+- The person must be of childbearing or reproductive age. - The person must be a Wisconsin resident. - The person must not be enrolled in BadgerCare Plus or receiving other full benefit Medicaid. - The person must be one of the following: - o If under age 19: Lawfully residing in the United States (no requirement for the amount of time the person is lawfully present in the U.S.). - If age 19 and older: Either a U.S. citizen or lawfully residing in the United States under one of the eligible immigration statuses/situations listed in SECTION 4.3.8 IMMIGRATION STATUS CHART. - The person must meet all BadgerCare Plus non-financial criteria (see SECTION 2.1 NONFINANCIAL PROGRAM REQUIREMENTS) with the exceptions listed below: - An individual applying for or receiving BadgerCare Plus FPOS is not subject to the health insurance access or coverage policies. - An individual applying for or receiving BadgerCare Plus FPOS is not required to cooperate with Medical Support, unless they are also applying for or receiving BadgerCare Plus for any child for whom they are the parent or caretaker relative. - An individual applying for or receiving BadgerCare Plus FPOS is not required to cooperate with Third Party Liability (TPL), unless they are also applying for or receiving BadgerCare Plus for any child for whom they are the parent or caretaker relative. - Any individual applying for or receiving FPOS who refuses to cooperate with MSL or TPL requirements when they have a child in the home who is receiving BadgerCare Plus or Medicaid, is ineligible for FPOS unless they are under 19 or has good cause.

-This page last updated in Release Number: 17-01 Release Date:04/11/2017 Effective Date: 04/11/2017
+This page last updated in Release Number: 24-02 Release Date: 08/22/2024